 Intended Outcomes for the course

-- Understand how to pruning affects tree growth and health.
+- Demonstrate an understanding of how pruning affects tree growth and health.

 - Identify pruning techniques and systems.

 - Understand the interaction between soils, fertilization, and trees.

 - Understand the factors involved in tree appraisal and hazard tree evaluation.

 - End of term written project or oral presentation

 Course Content (Themes, Concepts, Issues and Skills)

 - Construction Protection